 SJSU Editorial Style

-Our guide borrows heavily from The Associated Press Stylebook, which is used for print and digital platforms such as SJSU Today, Washington Square, college and department newsletters and brochures and other materials targeting a general audience.
+Our guide borrows heavily from The Associated Press Stylebook, which is used for print and digital platforms such as SJSU Newsroom, Washington Square, President Papazian's blog, college and department newsletters and other materials targeting a general audience.

 Send us your questions and comments about SJSU Editorial Style and this guide.

-Capitalization: Academic degrees, Building names, Class-level references, Colleges and departments, Directions and regions, Disciplines, majors and programs, Nationalities, peoples, races and tribes, Seasons and semesters, State and Federal, Titles, San Jose, the city
+Capitalization: Academic degrees, building names, class-level references, colleges and departments, directions and regions, disciplines, majors and programs, seasons and semesters, state and federal, titles, San José, the city

 Do not capitalize "university" when used alone as a second reference.